dextronomous/Keyhuntbsgs/README.md

 - **Console Output**: Optional output of WIF keys to the console (`-wif 1`).
 - **File Organization**: Bloom filters are now saved in a separate `filters/` folder with organized names.

+##What's added:
+1.0.3
+Deleted oldbloom
+Added saving the progress file once per minute (file save.txt) Added XOR and Fuse Filters.
+Selected via -x (bloom|xor|fuse) XOR FUSE filter optimization + 10 percent.
+Stage 1, 2, 3 Added checked-deep.txt check.
+If the traversed ranges from the -D deep.txt file are in the checked-deep.txt file, then it does not check them.
+Added cleaning of the tmp folder before and after creating the FUSE and XOR filter.

+Attention: Be sure to recreate the filters, as they do not work from the old version.

 ## Usage
 ![ket hunt](https://github.com/Slait/Keyhuntbsgs/blob/main/keyhunt2.png?raw=true)
 ## Disclaimer